Policy Choice in Time Series by Empirical Welfare Maximization: Introduction

 \section{Introduction}

 \onehalfspacing

 A central topic in economics is the nature of the causal relationships between economic outcomes and government policies, both within and across time periods.
 To investigate this, empirical research makes use of time-series data, with the aim of finding desirable policy rules.
 For instance, a monetary policy authority may wish to use past and current macroeconomic data to learn an interest rate policy that is optimal in terms of a social welfare criterion.
-Building on the recent development of potential outcome time-series (\cite{angrist2018semiparametric}, \cite{bojinov2019time}, and \cite{rambachan2021when}), this paper proposes a novel method to inform policy choice when the available data is a multi-variate time-series.
+Building on the recent development in potential outcome time series (\cite{white2010granger}, \cite{angrist2018semiparametric}, \cite{bojinov2019time}, and \cite{rambachan2021when}), this paper proposes a novel method to inform policy choice when the available data is a multivariate time series.

-In contrast to the structural and semi-structural approaches that are common in macroeconomic policy analysis, such as dynamic stochastic general equilibrium (DSGE) models and structual vector autoregressions (SVAR), we set up the policy choice problem from the perspective of the statistical treatment choice proposed by \cite{manski2004statistical}.
+In contrast to the structural and semi-structural approaches that are common in macroeconomic policy analysis, such as dynamic stochastic general equilibrium (DSGE) models and structural vector autoregressions (SVAR), we set up the policy choice problem from the perspective of the statistical treatment choice proposed by \cite{manski2004statistical}.
 The existing statistical treatment choice literature typically focuses on microeconomic applications in a static setting, and the applicability of these methods to a time-series setting has yet to be explored.
 In this paper, we propose a novel statistical treatment choice framework for time-series data and study how to learn an optimal policy rule.
-Specifically, we consider extending the conditional empirical success (CES) rule of \cite{manski2004statistical} and the empirical welfare maximization rule of \cite{kitagawa2018should} to time-series policy choice, and characterize the conditions under which these approaches can inform welfare optimal policy.
+Specifically, we consider extending the conditional empirical success (CES) rule of \cite{manski2004statistical} and the empirical welfare maximization rule of \cite{kitagawa2018should} to time-series policy choice, and characterize the conditions under which these approaches can inform welfare-optimal policy.
 These conditions do not require functional form specifications for structural equations or the exact temporal dependence of the time-series observations, but can be connected to the structural approach under certain conditions.